nicolodalvit/nicolodalvit.github.io/index.md

 I am a Phd candidate at the Department of Economics at Sciences Po, Paris.
 I am currently writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

-My research interests are in labor economics, firm dynamics and the evaluation of public policies.
+I am a labor and macro economist with research interests in labor economics, firm dynamics and the evaluation of public policies.

 You can download my [CV from here](CV.pdf).